vippsas/vipps-login-dotnet/README.md

 ## Description

 This repository contains the code to use Vipps Log In OpenIdConnect (OIDC) Authentication middleware in your ASP.NET application using OWIN.
-Information about the Vipps Log In API can be found here: https://developer.vippsmobilepay.com/docs/APIs/login-api/
+Information about the Vipps Login API can be found [here](https://developer.vippsmobilepay.com/docs/APIs/login-api/).

+This module is published on [github.com](https://github.com/vippsas/vipps-login-dotnet).

 This repository consists of three NuGet packages: